rstcologne/BRobot-PS4-OSC-Bridge/README.md

 # BRobot-PS4-OSC-Bridge
-Control the BRobot EVO2 with a PS4 Controller (ESP32 Board required)

 This code can be run on an ESP32 board and allows controlling a BRobot EVO 2 with a PS4 controller.

 I compile the program with VS Code and PlatformIO, however the Arduino IDE should also work.
 The steps below assume VS Code and PlatformIO